hmrc/self-assessment-bsas-api/app/shared/shared-code-changelog.md

 Place new items at the top, and auto-format the file...

-## July 9 2024: Updates from individuals-calculations-api
+## July 9 2024: Updates from individual-calculations-api

 Minor additions to RequestHandler and JsonErrorValidators